Dotsgo/spicetify-unplayable-tracks-playlist/README.md

-# Spicetify Unplayable Tracks to Playlist
+# Spicetify Playlist Unplayable Tracks

-Spicetify context menu extension that gets all unplayable tracks from selected playlist and copies them to a new playlist.
+Spicetify context menu extension that gets adds buttons to (1) get all unplayable tracks from selected playlist and copy them to a new playlist and (2) remove all unplayable tracks from a playlist.
 Unplayable is per is_playable property of a track, meaning available/unavailable in the user's market (see full definition at https://developer.spotify.com/documentation/web-api/reference/get-playlists-tracks).

 This will not include otherwise playable tracks from artists you have blocked using Spotify's built-in "Don't play this artist" feature.
-You also do not need to be the owner of the playlist.
+You also do not need to be the owner of the playlist to make a playlist of its unplayable tracks, but you do need to be the owner to remove them.

 Can be installed from Spicetify Marketplace or manually below.